parrots-14/ADB-GUI-Tool/README.md

 Root - Gives ADB root access.

 ### Debugging
 Logcat - Gives you a constant log of what's happening in the phone.
-Note that from my experience, there's no way to stop this except for unplugging the phone or closing the app.
+Stop by pressing Ctrl + C.

 Start Server - Starts the ADB server.